Jorge Duany

-Jorge Duany (born January 1957) is a theorist on Caribbean transnational migration and nationalism.
+Jorge Duany is a theorist on Caribbean transnational migration and nationalism.
 Between 2012 and 2024, he was director of the Cuban Research Institute and professor of anthropology at Florida International University, and has held various teaching positions across the United States and Puerto Rico.
 His research focuses on concepts of nationalism, ethnicity, race, transnationalism, and migration within the Spanish Caribbean and between the Spanish Caribbean and the United States, particularly regarding Cuba and Puerto Rico.

 Biography

 Early life and education

-Duany was born in Havana, Cuba, but at an early age moved to Panama and eventually to Puerto Rico, where he grew up.
+Duany was born in Havana, Cuba, in 1957, but at an early age moved to Panama and eventually to Puerto Rico, where he grew up.
 He attended university in the United States, obtaining a bachelor's degree in psychology at Columbia University in 1978 and a master's degree in social sciences from the University of Chicago in 1979.
 He earned his PhD in Latin American studies at the University of California, Berkeley, with a specialization in anthropology, in 1985.
 He considers that his experience moving from Cuba to Puerto Rico and the United States made him more qualified for the study of transnational migration and comparison of the experiences of Caribbean peoples.